clvcooke-academic/clvcooke-academic.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome!
-I'm Allie, a psychologist studying **motivation, memory, and behavior change**.
-I develop behavioral interventions that help us learn from error, update beliefs, and make choices that are better for our health and planet.
+I'm Allie, a psychologist studying how **motivation and emotion** shape our **memories, beliefs, and behaviors**.
+I develop interventions that help us learn from error, update beliefs, and make choices that are better for our health and planet.

 I am currently the Joan Bossert Postdoctoral Research Fellow at the **University of Pennsylvania**, primarily working with Prof. Emily Falk and others in the <a href="https://www.asc.upenn.edu/research/centers/communication-neuroscience-lab">Communication Neuroscience Lab</a>.
 I am also a member of the <a href="https://www.asc.upenn.edu/">Annenberg School for Communication</a> and the <a href="https://web.sas.upenn.edu/pcssm/">Center for Science, Sustainability, & the Media</a>.